 conducting experiments;

-performing physical exercises, relaxation exercises, concentration of attention, development of imagination;
+performing physical exercises, exercises for relaxation, concentration, development of imagination;

-The organization of training sessions suggests that any activity for children should become a lesson in joy, revealing to each child his own individuality and reserve capabilities of the body, which provide an increase in the levels of working capacity and adaptability.
+The organization of educational classes assumes that any activity for children should become a lesson in joy, revealing to each child his own individuality and reserve capabilities of the body, which ensure increased levels of performance and adaptability.

-It should not be a "memorization" lesson, in which instead of achieving a healing effect, only an additional load is created.
-Each lesson should be a real lesson in "health".
+It should not be a “memorization” lesson, in which, instead of achieving a healing effect, only an additional burden is created.
+Each lesson should become a real lesson in “health creativity”.

-The program is designed for children 7-10 years old, implemented for 4 years.
+The program is designed for children 7-10 years old and has been implemented for 4 years.
 The number of students is 10-15 people.

 Expected results